Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 4.2 Dike Creation via Geometry Tools

 The dike consists of a granite, which is a different material from the sedimentary formation (Limestone) and needs to be created as its own material volume.
-We will construct 2 planar surfaces depicting the dike interfaces.
+We will construct 2 planar surfaces depicting the dike material boundaries.
 These planes also serve to divide the sedimentary rock and dike into separate material volumes.

 4.2.1 Plane Creation